 - Within arguments.
 From premise to conclusion - Across arguments.
-From argument to argument - Support or attack, partly with more fine-grained subtypes (Peldszus and Stede, 2015)
+From argument to argument - Support or attack, partly more fine-grained subtypes (Peldszus and Stede, 2015)

-Relation identification classification
+Relation identification and classification

 Task.
-Given two units or arguments, what type of relation holds between them, if any "If you wanna hear my view I think that the death penalty should be abolished support It legitimizes an irreversible act of violence.
-As long as human justice remains fallible, the risk of executing the innocent can never be eliminated."
+Given two units or arguments, what type of relation holds between them, if any hink that the death penalty should be abolished.

+support

+support

+ct of violence.
+As long as human justice remains